 The .380 ACP has a similar diameter as a 9mm caliber.
 As a result, the .380 ACP makes up the smallest of the combat calibers with a moderate-diameter bullet and a small charge of powder intended for controllable recoil in small-frame automatics.

 The world’s most popular pistol round, the 9x19mm Luger or Parabellum was designed for military and police applications.
 Militaries and police take advantage of the cartridge’s superior ballistic characteristics and relatively lightweight.
-As a result, more than half of US police are issued handguns in this caliber, and it remains one of the most popular ammunition types for submachine guns as well.
+As a result, more than half of US police use handguns in this caliber, and it remains one of the most popular cartridge types for submachine guns as well.
 Its secret lies in the high velocity of the relatively small round; while only three-hundredths of an inch wider than a .32 ACP.

 The 9mm rounds are light, affordable, and nearly ubiquitous, making them an excellent choice for regular practice.
 9mm rounds are a common choice for self-defense, especially in hollowpoint configurations designed to expand on impact. +P 9mm rounds are another choice, but again only in newer semi-automatics certified for the +P rounds.
 It is essential to understand what +P or +P+ means.
 To help understand this topic we recommend you check out the following two articles: